kstenerud/concise-encoding/DESIGN.md

 We can always find some reason to add extra processing abilities to a data format to make it more powerful, but **this temptation must be resisted**!
 Once you cross the threshold of Turing completeness (and usually well before), your format becomes a security liability due to the complexity explosion and the [halting problem](https://en.wikipedia.org/wiki/Halting_problem).

-### Signature Byte 0x8f
+### Signature Byte 0x81

-All CBE documents start with the signature byte 0x8f, followed by the version.
-Why was 0x8f chosen?
+All CBE documents start with the signature byte 0x81, followed by the version.
+Why was 0x81 chosen?

-Most text formats leave 0x80-0x9f unassigned as first bytes (notably ISO 8859 and UTF-8), and so a document that begins with such a byte is never valid text.
-This property can be exploited to encode binary data onto mediums designed for modern text formats (text formats that use all 8 bits per byte).

-#### An added complication

-Due to the legacy of [Windows codepage 1252](https://en.wikipedia.org/wiki/Windows-1252), many ISO 8859-1 decoders are actually CP-1252 decoders.
-It's therefore safest to pick unused codes from CP-1252, of which there are five: `81`, `8d`, `8f`, `90`, and `9d`.

-These unused codes are sometimes converted to their [C0 and C1](https://en.wikipedia.org/wiki/C0_and_C1_control_codes) equivalents (by stripping the high bit) in order to avoid completely invalid characters no matter what one decodes.

-Of the C0 and C1 equivalents, only `0f` (SI) has never been given special meaning in a data format, and it's also a pretty benign control character if dumped to a terminal.
-Admittedly this is a very minor benefit for an almost unheard of scenario, but since we're greenfielding anyway, why not take it?

-Thus, `8f` is the optimal choice for a signature byte.
+0x81 is either invalid outright as a first byte in all modern text formats, or cannot be followed by a byte < 0x40.

+ * In [UTF-8](https://en.wikipedia.org/wiki/UTF-8), 0x80-0xBF are continuation bytes, and therefore are invalid as the first byte of a character.
+ * 0x80 (PAD), 0x81 (HOP), and 0x99 (SGI) were never actually included in the [C1 set](https://en.wikipedia.org/wiki/C0_and_C1_control_codes) of [ISO 2022](https://en.wikipedia.org/wiki/ISO/IEC_2022), and are thus invalid for all compliant character sets ([EUC](https://en.wikipedia.org/wiki/Extended_Unix_Code), [ISO 8859](https://en.wikipedia.org/wiki/ISO/IEC_8859))
+ * The byte sequences [`80 00`] to [`81 3f`] are invalid in Shift-JIS-like character sets ([Shift JIS](https://en.wikipedia.org/wiki/Shift_JIS), [BIG5](https://en.wikipedia.org/wiki/Big5), [GB18030](https://en.wikipedia.org/wiki/GB_18030)).
+ * 0x81, 0x8D, 0x8F, 0x90, and 0x9D are undefined in [Windows codepage 1252](https://en.wikipedia.org/wiki/Windows-1252#Character_set) (most ISO 8859-1 decoders are actually CP-1252 decoders).

+Thus, 0x81 is invalid for all major character sets in the next 63 Concise Encoding versions (from 0x01 to 0x3f).

+This "invalid" property can be used to indicate the presence of binary data on mediums originally designed for text.

 #### Example: Encoding CBE into a QR Code

 [QR codes](https://en.wikipedia.org/wiki/QR_code) support multiple different encoding modes, including one misleadingly called "binary" that's actually ISO 8859-1 (so QR codes are basically text-only).
-If the data were to start with a byte such as 0x8f, interpreting it as ISO 8859-1 would break.
-A smart decoder could take this as an indication that a different format is encoded within, and use the first byte as a selector for what format it actually is (such as 0x8f for CBE).
+If the data were to start with a byte such as 0x81, interpreting it as ISO 8859-1 would result in an invalid character.
+A smart decoder could take this as an indication that a different format is encoded within, and use the first byte as a selector for what format it actually is (such as 0x81 for CBE).

 Such a technique makes it possible to encode complex ad-hoc data structures into QR codes, giving the previously text-only QR codes new superpowers!